 Here’s what it looks like – Just enter the details highlighted in the red columns and the formulas will handle the rest.

 A point to note: be sure to make it clear to the client that you’re making this estimation on current market data.
 Market trends, product seasonality, promotions and other factors could affect the revenue projections in your SEO proposals.

 Your SEO Proposal

 In this section, state your agencies recommendations that will address each issue identified under the SEO challenges section.
-We also recommend using text & images to get your point across and help the client understand the end goal.
+I would also recommend using text & images to get your point across and help the client understand the end goal.
 This section is intended to justify the techniques you’ll be using and investments that you’ll be asking them to make.

 You would also define the scope of work here and make clear what you are going to do and what you’re not.
 This is very very important so that no future issues arise.
-Under this section, some of our users have also highlighted having explaining the rationale of how you (your agency) intends to operate through subsections such as:
+Under this section, some of our users have also highlighted having explained the rationale of how you (your agency) intends to operate through subsections such as: